2024 Kapapahuliau Grant Program Recipients

 NHO: Waihapakai

-Advancing food security and adaption to address coastal impacts from climate change in Punaluʻu, Oʻahu.
-Project activities involve native plant restoration, land mapping and planning, coastal and ecological monitoring, and community and youth engagement to increase resilience.
+Advancing food security and land management to address coastal impacts from extreme weather events in Punaluʻu, Oʻahu.
+Project activities involve native plant restoration to address flooding and stream erosion, land mapping and planning for the development of Native Hawaiian Community aquacultural practices, coastal and terrestrial ecological monitoring, and community and youth engagement to increase awareness and action.

 Project Title: A Healer in Every Home, A Garden in Every Home